 - (a) We encourage you to work with a debtor and to adopt a flexible and realistic approach to repayment arrangements, which includes: - making reasonable allowances for a debtor's ongoing living expenses - considering if a debtor is on a fixed low income (for example a disability pension or other welfare payments) and there are no prospects of their income increasing in the future - recognising that debtors experiencing financial difficulties will often have a number of debts owing to different creditors, and - ensuring that payment arrangements are meaningful and sustainable. - (b) In some circumstances, a prolonged period of negotiation about a debt may not be in the interests of the debtor.
-This may be the case, for instance, when a debtor's equity in their home or other security is reducing rapidly because they can no longer maintain minimum or meaningful loan repayments.
-It is appropriate for you to take this kind of circumstance into account when negotiating with a debtor. - (c) Debtors experiencing financial hardship in relation to credit contracts regulated by the NCCP have the benefit of a formal process under the NCC.51 In such cases, the credit provider must notify the debtor within the timeframes specified in the NCC whether the credit provider agrees to change the credit contract.
+This may be the case, for example, when a debtor's equity in their home or other security is reducing rapidly because they can no longer maintain minimum or meaningful loan repayments.
+It is appropriate for you to take this kind of circumstance into account when negotiating with a debtor. - (c) Debtors experiencing financial hardship in relation to credit contracts regulated by the NCCP have the benefit of a formal process under the NCC.50 In such cases, the credit provider must notify the debtor within the timeframes specified in the NCC whether the credit provider agrees to change the credit contract.
 You should not contact the debtor for the purpose of collection until such decision has been communicated.
-Financial hardship policies are also available to consumers for particular goods or services, such as energy and financial products or services.52 There may also be other circumstances where consumers are entitled to apply for a particular repayment program due to financial hardship. - (d) You should also be aware that the law may offer some protections to debtors receiving certain types of income, for example, where a debtor's income is derived only from a pension or a government benefit.53 - (e) In addition, some industry codes may oblige subscribers to help debtors overcome their financial difficulties and advise them of any rights they may have under the NCCP or other relevant legislation.54 - (f) You must not mislead the debtor in the context of repayment negotiations.
-For instance, you must not: - advise a debtor that you do not, or are unable to, enter into repayment arrangements when this is not the case - · mislead a debtor about their rights, for example, a right to seek a repayment variation - mislead a debtor about the consequences of non-payment (see part 2, section 19, Representations about the consequences of non-payment) - mislead a debtor about the legal status of a debt (see part 2, section 20, Representations about the legal status of a debt-including statute-barred debt). - (g) It is also unacceptable to pressure a debtor to: - pay in full or in unreasonably large instalments, or to increase payments when you are aware they are unable to do so - pay a large upfront amount and state that only afterwards will you consider payment arrangements - get further into debt to pay out an existing debt - show proof of unsuccessful alternative credit applications before a repayment plan will be negotiated
+Financial hardship policies are also available to consumers for

-51 If a debtor considers that they are or will be unable to meet their obligations under a credit contract, the debtor may give the credit provider notice, orally or in writing, of their inability to meet these obligations: s.
+If a debtor considers that they are or will be unable to meet their obligations under a credit contract, the debtor may give the credit provider notice, orally or in writing, of their inability to meet these obligations: s.
 72 of the NCC.
-If the credit provider does not agree to the variation proposed, the debtor can apply to your approved external dispute resolution scheme.
+If the credit provider does not agree to the variation proposed, the debtor can apply to AFCA.